aibolem/vexflow-wiki-vexchords/VexFlow-Font-Rendering.md

 #### 5) Draw!

 The glyph is ready to be drawn -- depending on the outline and the transformations, a series of `moveTo`, `lineTo`, `bezierCurveTo`, or `quadraticCurveTo` calls may be sent to the backend.
-Once we're here the glyph is rendered, and canvas styles are restored (if necessary) for whatever comes next.
+Once we're here, the glyph is rendered, and canvas styles are restored (if necessary) for whatever comes next.

 If you're interested in the gory details, the entire glyph rendering code is available in `src/glyph.js`.